 The damage: Expect to pay £25/35 per head with a drink

-The good: The bao is the obvious thing to go for and the do them the best here in comparison to the other shops, that’s just my opinion anyway.
-That aside the beef cheek tendon nuggets along with the chicken chop which could be unique to this shop are edibles that you need to go toe to toe with.
-Go and see for yourself, everything is sublime.
+The good: The bao is the obvious thing to go for and they do them very, very well here in comparison to the other shops, that’s just my opinion anyway.
+That said, the beef cheek tendon nuggets along with the chicken chop which could be unique to this shop are edibles that you need to go toe to toe with – go and see for yourself, everything is sublime.